Openpoint/tradebot/settings/README.md

 * **emergency:** Condition where that market has moved unfavourably for the algorithm, and it will buy/sell at a loss.
   * **cut:** Time limit since the market was last profitable until tradebot may take emergency action
-  * **limit:** The limit the market must have moved away from profit before tradebot will take emergency action.
+  * **limit:** The limit the market price average must have moved away from profit before tradebot will take emergency action.

 * **smoothing:** The time frequency for which all incoming trades will be averaged into one trade item for analysis.